CSU Around the State

 Western Colorado Research Center Network

-Orchard Mesa Research Center: The Orchard Mesa Research Center is located seven miles southeast of Grand Junction.
-This center supports research involving tree fruits, wine grape production, and ornamental horticulture.
+- Orchard Mesa Research Station: The Orchard Mesa Research Station is located seven miles southeast of Grand Junction.
+This station supports research involving tree fruits, wine grape production, and ornamental horticulture.

-Organic Research Center at Rogers Mesa: Rogers Mesa Research Center, re-opened in 2017, has nearly 80 acres of land, of which 65 are cultivable.
-The initial focus of work will be to develop a foundation of perennial organic fruit tree and vine plantings that will be used for many years.
+- Organic Research Station at Rogers Mesa: Rogers Mesa Research Station re-opened in 2017 after being closed for several years.
+The site has nearly 80 acres of land, of which 65 are cultivable and most of it will be certified organic in 2019.

 Plant Growth Facilities